realworldocaml/book/book/guided-tour/README.md

 yet a third library, `Core_kernel`, which is a portable subset of `Core`.
 That said, the latest development version removes `Core_kernel`, and makes `Core` itself portable.
-The stable release should have `Core_kernel` removed by early 2022, so we won't use `Core_kernel` in this text.
+The stable release should have `Core_kernel` removed by mid-2022, so we won't use `Core_kernel` in this text.

 :::